7 Best Offline Password Managers in 2024: Just Updated

 Bottom Line:

-Bitwarden is a secure, open-source password manager with excellent offline functionality.
+Bitwarden is a secure, open-source password manager with some offline functionality (you can review your vault but can’t make any changes).
 Its strong security features, customizable password generator, and affordable pricing make it a top choice for individuals and families alike, but more advanced users will get the most out of it.
 You can try Bitwarden with its free plan or opt for a 30-day free trial of the premium features.

 Read the full Bitwarden review